 As USA Today recently reported, The Florida Health Care Association recently sent one such request to Governor Ron DeSantis.
 The executive director for the Florida nonprofit Families for Better Care characterized the request as “asking for forgiveness in advance.”
 The FHCA counters that in the midst of a public health crisis, health care workers should be granted the ability to direct their attention and skills to help people – without having to worry about, “being sued for making tough decisions while trying to comply with government directives.”

-Our team at The Garvin Law Firm has a great deal of respect for the nursing home employees doing their best to care for the elderly and disabled in a difficult and dangerous situation.
+Our team at The Garvin Injury Law has a great deal of respect for the nursing home employees doing their best to care for the elderly and disabled in a difficult and dangerous situation.
 The problem our Fort Myers nursing home injury lawyers see with a blanket request for nursing home immunity is that it exaggerates the industry’s vulnerability to frivolous injury lawsuits.
 At worst, it gives poorly-run facilities an excuse to skimp on care, leaving patients victimized by abuse or neglect with no legal recourse.
 Continue reading